 Wythe County Consolidated Emergency Dispatch Center

-In addition to the center being certified by the Virginia Criminal Information Network, all E-911 center dispatchers are individually certified by the Virginia Department of Criminal Justice Services.
+In addition to Central being certified by the Virginia Criminal Information Network, FEMA, APCO and others, all E-911 telecommunicators are individually certified by the Virginia Department of Criminal Justice Services.
 They go through over 6 months of training before becoming eligible for state certification to become a state certified telecommunicator.

-Funding for the construction and outfitting of the center was made possible thanks in large part to grant funds provided by the Wythe – Bland Foundation, Virginia Department of Emergency Management.
+Funding for the construction and outfitting of the center was initially made possible thanks in large part to grant funding provided by the Wythe – Bland Foundation and the Virginia Department of Emergency Management.

-To submit a FOIA request for records from the Emergency Communications Dispatch Center, you may direct your request to Darlene Lang.
-She may be reached at:
+To submit a FOIA request from the Emergency Communications Dispatch Center, you may direct your request to Jamie Grubb.

 340 S. Sixth St. Wytheville, VA 24382

 MARCUS or Mental Health Awareness Response and Community Understanding Services alert system is a set of protocols in the state of Virginia, set forth by the Code of Virginia, Article 16.
 9.1-193.
 It provides that the Department of Criminal Justice Services (DCJS) and the Department of Behavioral Health and Development Services (DBHDS) shall develop and establish a mental health awareness response and community understanding services (MARCUS) alert system throughout the Commonwealth.